-A proxy may be revoked by (i) giving written notice of revocation at any time before its exercise to Andrew C. Becher, Senior Vice President and General Counsel, Cal Dive International, Inc., 400 N. Sam Houston Parkway, Suite 400, Houston, Texas 77060, (ii) executing and delivering to Mr. Becher at any time before its exercise a later dated proxy or (iii) attending the Meeting and voting in person.
+A proxy may be revoked by (i) giving written notice of revocation at any time before its exercise to Andrew C. Becher, Senior Vice President, General Counsel and Secretary, Cal Dive International, Inc., 400 N. Sam Houston Parkway, Suite 400, Houston, Texas 77060, (ii) executing and delivering a later dated proxy to Mr. Becher at any time before its exercise or (iii) attending the Meeting and voting in person.